 Contact an Attorney

 Another issue facing common law marriages is survivorship benefits.
-If your partner dies in a common law marriage, you have no legal claim on his or her property as you would in an official marriage.
-Anyone with questions about common law marriage and state laws should consult with a family law attorney.
-If you’re located in the San Francisco, San Mateo area contact our office today to schedule a free initial consultation.
+If your partner dies in a common-law marriage, you have no legal claim on his or her property as you would in an official marriage.
+Anyone with questions about common law marriage and state laws should consult with a San Jose family law attorney.
+If you’re located in the San Francisco, San Jose, San Mateo or surrounding areas, contact our office today to schedule an initial consultation.